 Hotel Room Block:

-$20 (This is to ensure that you are coming)
+Conference: $20 (This is to ensure that you are coming)

-TBA on April 21
+Talks on May 21

 We are planning to actually have TWO keynote speakers at BSides Boston this year.
 We are very excited to announce:

 Gabriella (Biella) Coleman holds the Wolfe Chair in Scientific and Technological Literacy at McGill University.
 Trained as a cultural anthropologist, she researches, writes, and teaches on computer hackers and digital activism.
 Her first book Coding Freedom: The Ethics and Aesthetics of Hacking has been published with Princeton University Press.

 Her second book, Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous, published by Verso, has been named to Kirkus Reviews’Best Books of 2014 and has been awarded the 2015 American Anthropological Association’s Diana Forsythe Prize granted by the Society for the Anthropology of Work (SAW) and the Committee on the Anthropology of Science, Technology and Computing. (@biellacoleman)

 Peiter Zatko, better known as Mudge, is a computer and network security expert, open source programmer, writer, and a hacker.
 He ran one of the most famous hacker think tanks, the l0pht, and famously testified to the US Senate about catastrophic vulnerabilities within critical infrastructure in 1998.